 This is the space where you must be creative and strategic with how you describe your app.

-Doing this will take into account consumers increasingly low attention span, and respect their time.
+Doing this will take into account consumers’ increasingly low attention span and respect their time.

 Outline the exact features that your users can expect from your app, and describe why they should use it.
-This is your chance to sell your potential customers on what to expect from your app, so make a concentrated effort to be clear about what they get from your app.
+This is your chance to sell your potential customers on what to expect from your app, so make a concentrated effort to be transparent about what they get from your app.

 Pictures and Preview